Understanding the No-Tick Rule

 What is it?

 The No-Tick Rule protects center guards early in an end.
 A center guard is a stone placed in the middle of the ice to block or protect other stones.
-If a stone touching the center line in the Free Guard Zone (FGZ) is moved before the sixth stone of the end, the team that didn’t break the rule can reset the stones.
+If a stone touching the center line in the Free Guard Zone (FGZ) is moved to an off-centre line position or to a position outside the FGZ before the sixth stone of the end, the team that didn’t break the rule can reset the stones.

 Why it matters / Why we’re doing it